asviswesh/asviswesh/README.md

 I'm deeply passionate about pushing the boundaries of AI, Machine Learning, and mathematical innovation through the development of innovative algorithms, data processing techniques, and cutting-edge software solutions to solve complex real-world challenges.

-I'm actively exploring opportunities for research and industry internships in Summer of 2024 and welcome connections with researchers, professors and organizations in this field.
+I'm actively exploring opportunities for research and industry internships and welcome connections with researchers, professors and organizations in this field.
 Feel free to reach out to me at aviswesh at caltech!

 <h3 align="center">Research Collaborations</h3>